radius-project/design-notes/resources/2024-06-resource-extensibility-feature-spec.md

         Radius complies the schema and registers the custom resource type Plaid in UCP

-        Question : Will Applications continue to be a resource provider to accept new resource types ?
+        Question : Will we continue to accept new types like postgreSQL to `Applications` namespace

 #### Iterating and testing the application platform

- As a platform engineer, I want to provide a productive inner loop for development and testing the application platform.
+ As a platform engineer, I need a productive inner loop for development and testing the application platform.
 Simple and easy way to iterate on changes, test and deploy them

 **Solution in Radius**

 1. Bicep tooling support to test and deploy the custom resource types - rad CLI support to generate and publish the Bicep types for the custom resources to the registry.
 1. Documentation to guide the users on how to test and deploy the custom resource types in Radius